ShadowApex/terraform-provider-maas/README.md

 This provider is able to commission and image nodes.
 Although a `machine` is a single resource in MaaS these two operations are broken into two resource types in Terraform.
 This is primarily to reduce the cycle time for re-imaging where a re-commision is not neccessary.

-#### `maas_node`
+#### `maas_machine`

-The `maas_node` type manages transitioning a node currently in the "New" state to the "Ready" state so it can be imaged using a `maas_deployment` resource.
+The `maas_machine` type manages transitioning a node currently in the "New" state to the "Ready" state so it can be imaged using a `maas_deployment` resource.
 This resource will wait up to 1 minute for a node to appear in MaaS to allow for newly created nodes (for example, libvirt VMs that PXE boot) to be registered after an initial boot.

 ##### Commision a specific machine in MaaS

 ```
-resource "maas_node" "vm" {
+resource "maas_machine" "vm" {
   mac_address = "00:11:22:33:44:55"
   hostname    = "my-vm"
   domain      = "domain.com"